Kirloxious/CSI4107_Assignment1/README.md

 # Explanation of Algorithms, Data Structures, and Optimizations

 ### Preprocessing Stage
-The queries and docements are defined as struct in the preprocessing module so it is easier to manipulate them.
+The queries and documents are defined as struct in the preprocessing module so it is easier to manipulate them.
 The preprocessing algorithm works as such:
-1. Extract the words from the text using a Regex and outpus a list of strings.
+1. Extract the words from the text using a Regex and outputs a list of strings.
 2. Remove the stopwords from the list.
 3. Stem the words using the Porter Stemmer.
 4. Removes any outlier which only have 1 letter